Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-South Yorkshire Police currently operates a five-tier framework for adult OOCRs for those offenders aged 18 years and over.
+We currently operate a hybrid five-tier framework for Adult OOCR, for those offenders aged 18 years and over.
 In line with the National Police Chiefs Council OOCR Strategy, we, along with other police forces in England and Wales, are working towards implementing a new national two tier+ adult OOCR framework which will be introduced in accordance with the timetable and guidance set by the Ministry of Justice.
-More information on that new framework can be found on the gov.uk website.
+This means that we are now using more Community Resolutions and Conditional Cautions rather than some of the other options.

 An explanation of these outcomes, which includes the consequences on an offender’s criminal record, can be found on the College of Policing’s APP Website.

-Community Resolutions can be used for adults or youths and are a non-statutory disposal.
-They are a method of dealing with an offender for a lower-level crime in a way which is proportionate.
-Community Resolutions can be offered when the offender accepts responsibility for offending behaviour and, in most cases, where the victim has agreed that they do not want more formal action taken.
-Community Resolutions can only be given where strict criteria are met.
+Community Resolutions can be offered when the offender accepts responsibility for their offending behaviour and, in most cases, where the victim has agreed that they do not want more formal action taken.
+Other criteria must also be met.

 Community Resolutions can also include Restorative Justice, which involves direct or indirect communication between the victim and offender of the same incident which could include an informal or formal face to face meeting or an indirect exchange of verbal messages or written statements, questions or letters.
 Restorative Justice is shown to increase victim satisfaction and reduce reoffending.

 There are two types of adult caution, an Adult Simple Caution and an Adult Conditional Caution.
-In preparation for the new adult two tier+ OOCR framework, South Yorkshire Police are currently piloting the use of more Adult Conditional Cautions now in suitable and appropriate cases.

 Adult Conditional Caution conditions in South Yorkshire can include: